 The folks at SkyLift answered both challenges admirably.
-Today, the SkyLift is a lot more than just a ride up, and then back down, Crockett Mountain.
+Today, the SkyLift is a lot more than just a ride to the top of Crockett Mountain and then back down.

-It offers sweeping vistas of Gatlinburg and the mountains beyond.
+It offers panoramic views of the vistas of Gatlinburg and the mountains of the Smokies beyond.

 Is the SkyLift in Gatlinburg safe?